Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

-In the second phase of the algorithm, we eliminate all cyclic blocking paths.
-Cyclic blocking paths have special significance in $(\Age, \rema, \mat \cup \Imp(\mat))$.
-A cyclic blocking path corresponds to workers and their $\rema$-firms rearranging their status quo matches among themselves.
+In the second stage of the algorithm, I eliminate all cyclic blocking paths.
+I do this by allowing agents to trade their initial agreements.
+Cyclic blocking paths in $(\Age, \rema \cup \mat \cup \Imp(\mat))$ correspond to workers and their $\rema$-firms rearranging their initial matches among themselves.
 No agent in a cyclic path is unmatched by either $\mat$ or $\rema$.
-A cyclic blocking path represents an inefficient allocation for $\Coal$: the coalition could have rearranged their status quo matches among themselves and obtained a better match.
+A cyclic blocking path represents an inefficient allocation for $\Coal$: the coalition could have rearranged their initial matches among themselves and obtained a better match.

-The \Exchange algorithm is an adaptation of the Top Trading Cycles (TTC) algorithm to find these cycles and remove them.
-The difficulty with using solely the TTC in our setting is that the TTC does not give firms the ability to select \textit{between} workers.
+The \Exchange algorithm is an adaptation of the Top Trading Cycles algorithm to find these cycles and remove them.
+The difficulty with using solely the TTC in my setting is that the TTC does not give firms the ability to select \textit{between} workers.
 Although firm's preferences limit the set of acceptable workers, which worker is matched to the firm ultimately depends on the worker the firm is required to point at.
-If only some workers or firms are matched by $\rema$, then the firm's lack of choice leads to violations of the agreeable core.

-We resolve this by only applying the TTC to workers and firms who did not both find better partners through the \Propose algorithm.
-Recall that the agreeable core gives agents veto rights over their $\rema$-partner's potential matches.
-In our \Exchange algorithm we leverage this by uniformly giving workers the power to determine their $\rema$-firm's partner, subject to individual rationality constraints.
-The \Exchange algorithm is defined in \cref{alg:exch} and we indicate our addition in \textit{italics}.
+If only some workers or firms are matched by $\rema$, then the firm's lack of choice can lead to violations of the agreeable core.
+I resolve this by only applying the TTC to workers and firms who did not both find better partners through the \Propose algorithm, with my addition indicated in italics.
+This modification guarantees that the Exchange stage is a Pareto improvement of $\matProp$; by selecting a Pareto improvement, I do not create any new acyclic blocking paths in the blocking digraph.
+The \Exchange algorithm is defined in \Cref{alg:exch}.